By Karen A. Soukiasian

-This shared experience of loss and healing is often beneficial to both caretaker and pet.
+This shared experience of loss and healing is often beneficial to both caretakers and pets.
 It often forges an even stronger relationship and bond.

 Dogs express their grief and stress through their behaviors.
 Watch for these stages of grief and help your dog cope:

-They may by habit enthusiastically respond to familiar sounds such as a car door slamming, a voice on an answering machine or a key in the door, only to turn around and retreat to their sanctuary.
+They may, by habit enthusiastically respond to familiar sounds such as a car door slamming, a voice on an answering machine or a key in the door, only to turn around and retreat to their sanctuary.
 For a reasonable amount of time, respect their need to wait or their desire to be alone.
-For the majority of dogs it may take a several days or weeks, for others a month or so, but eventually most realize whom or what they are waiting for is not returning to them.
+For the majority of dogs, it may take several days or weeks, for others a month or so, but eventually, most realize whom or what they are waiting for is not returning to them.
 Note: If they respond to the voice on the answering machine, consider changing it, rather than leaving it as a constant reminder.